Knowing these three systems could open a host of new options for you: they can be used to create exciting, sophisticated, and substantial web content.

 - You can ask for help and advice whenever you need

-In order to participate you need to subscribe and pay monthly for the materials – in this case you’ll charged 99$/month, in exchange you’ll get access to all of the materials in the “Basics of Programming” course, and you’ll get one of the CodeBerry mentors who will help you through all the time.
+In order to participate, you need to subscribe and pay monthly for the materials – in this case, you’ll be charged 99$/month, in exchange you’ll get access to all of the materials in the “Basics of Programming” course, and you’ll get one of the CodeBerry mentors who will help you through all the time.

 If you wouldn’t like to pay immediately, it is possible to try the first 10 lessons for free, in order to decide if it fits to you.